SophieDeBenedetto/phoenix-pair/post.md

 ## How Do Phoenix Channels Work?

-There are two pieces to the Phoenix Channel puzzle:
+There are two pieces to the Phoenix Channels puzzle:

 * Establishing a socket connection between client and server
 * Broadcasting messages between senders and recipients

 ### Establishing the Socket Connection

 The client will begin by connecting to a socket via one of two transport mechanisms: WebSockets or long polling.
-We'll stick with WebSockets for out implementation.
+We'll stick with WebSockets for our implementation.

 Once the client has connected to the socket, it uses that network connection to join a channel.
 Phoenix Channels will create one server process per topic for a given client.

-When a client successfully establishes this connection, Phoenix Channels initializes an instance of `%Phoenix.Socket{}`.
+When a client successfully establishes this connection, Phoenix Channels initialize an instance of `%Phoenix.Socket{}`.
 The channel server then retains awareness of this `socket` instance and maintains state within that instance via calls to `socket.assign` (more on that later).

 ### Broadcasting Messages

-A client connected to a channel via a socket will sent send a message to the server via the channel.
-Once the message is received by the channel server, it is broadcasts out to the local PubSub server.
+A client connected to a channel via a socket will send a message to the server via the channel.
+Once the message is received by the channel server, it is broadcast out to the local PubSub server.
 This server in turn sends the message to any clients connected to the same channel topic on the same server.
 Then the PubSub server forwards the message to any remote PubSub servers running on other nodes in the cluster, which send the message out to their own subscribing clients.

 Now that we have a basic idea of what Phoenix Channels are and how they work, we're ready to start building!